franciscovilchezv/platform-based-development/Labs/Lab2/mysql_101.md

 #### NULL Values

-If you don't want to insert a value, you can use the keywork `NULL`
+If you don't want to insert a value, you can use the keyword `NULL`

 ```
 INSERT INTO product (product_id, product_name, stock, price)